 “Contract Owner” type accounts can set Two-Factor Authentication as a mandatory requirement for "Administrator" and “User” type accounts.

 Prior to provisioning, customers can inject the public part of an SSH key prior to provisioning using the IONOS Cloud DCD or Cloud API (version 2.0 or higher) in order to create an SSH login for storage volumes based on a public IONOS Cloud Linux image.
-This feature is not available for snapshots, private images, Windows OS images or MS SQL images provided by IONOS Cloud.
+This feature is not available for snapshots, private images, Windows OS images, and MS SQL images provided by IONOS Cloud.

 In DCD, it is possible to store up to 100 public SSH keys for later re-use.
-It is possible to mark individual SSH key as "default" which are applied to every provisioning automatically if previous mentioned requirements are fulfilled.
+It is possible to mark individual SSH keys as "default" which are applied to every provisioning automatically if previously mentioned requirements are fulfilled.
 Independent from the SSH key store, customers can also add SSH keys ad-hoc which they did not have previously stored.
-It is not possible to share access to a SSH key store across multiple users.
+It is not possible to share access to an SSH key store across multiple users.
 Each user has access to their own SSH key store independent of their account role.

 In Cloud API, it is only possible to add SSH keys ad-hoc.
 The SSH key store can't be accessed in this manner.

-A HTML5 Remote Console is available for every provisioned server via the DCD or the Cloud API.
-The Remote Console allows the customer complete access to the server's monitor, mouse and keyboard.
+An HTML5 Remote Console is available for every provisioned server via the DCD or the Cloud API.
+The Remote Console allows the customer complete access to the server's monitor, mouse, and keyboard.
 The customer has access to his server with the Remote Console even in the absence of SSH or RDP connectivity.

 Every IONOS Cloud API requires authentication.
 Most IONOS Cloud APIs support authentication via basic authentication (username + password) or JSON Web Token (JWT) authentication.
 The "Telemetry API" only supports JWT authentication.

-The IONOS Cloud S3 API uses its dedicated authentication with S3 credentials (key + secret) that can be retrieved via DCD or Cloud API.
+The IONOS S3 Object Storage API uses its dedicated authentication with IONOS S3 Object Storage credentials (key + secret) that can be retrieved via DCD or Cloud API.

-The Auth API facilitates creation, management and deletion of JSON Web Tokens.
+The Auth API facilitates the creation, management, and deletion of JSON Web Tokens.